 The Program is administered in accordance with the gift provisions of the income tax law and with the advice of technical experts.

-The Cultural Gifts Program is administered by a secretariat based in the Ministry for the Arts, which is part of the Attorney-General's Department.
+The Cultural Gifts Program is administered by a secretariat based in the Ministry for the Arts.

 Further information about the Program and how the Program works is available using the links provided on the left of this page.